amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 ```
 {: .language-bash}

-This may show only your user ID, but there are likely several other people
-(including fellow learners) connected right now.
+We can see fellow users and learners who are logged into the system right now.

 > ## Dedicated Transfer Nodes
 >